-The genus Tulipa, also known as Tulips have had a fascinating history.
+The genus Tulipa, also known as Tulips, has had a fascinating history.
 Although closely associated with Holland, tulips were first cultivated in Turkey.
-The name "tulip" is believed to be derived from the Turkish word for turbans, "tulbend", because of their resemblance.
-They gained popularity in Europe in the 17th century, peaking in 1636-1637 with "Tulipmania", a period when the price of tulips bulbs was higher than the price of a house.
-Thankfully the price has adjusted and we can all enjoy the bulbs now.
+The name "tulip" is believed to be derived from the Turkish word for turbans, "tulbend," because of their resemblance.
+They gained popularity in Europe in the 17th century, peaking in 1636-1637 with "Tulipmania," a period when the price of tulips bulbs was higher than the price of a house.
+Thankfully the price has adjusted, and we can all enjoy the bulbs now.

-Tulips are a perennial, spring blooming, bulbous plant, although they are short lived in many areas.
+Tulips are perennial, spring-blooming bulbous plants, although they are short-lived in many areas.
 There are 15 divisions of tulips, based on flower shape and time of bloom.
 The broad, strappy leaves have a waxy coating that gives them a blue-green color.
 There are usually 2-6 leaves per plant.
-Flowers are usually cup-shaped, with 3 petals and 3 sepals, although a few varieties are more star-shaped.
+Flowers are usually cup-shaped, with three petals and three sepals, although a few varieties are more star-shaped.
 They have been hybridized in just about every color but blue.
 The base of the flower is often a darker color.
-Most tulips have 1 flower per stem, but there are some multi-flowered varieties.
+Most tulips have one flower per stem, but there are some multi-flowered varieties.

 Light: Full sun to partial shade.
 Too much shade will diminish blooming.

-Soil: A rich, peat-based potting soil with excellent drainage is beneficial.
+Soil: A fertile, peat-based potting soil with excellent drainage is beneficial.

 Fertilizer: Feed each spring, when the leaves first appear.